Brought to you by Entrepreneur Partner Studio Staff

 If you have a business website, you’ll likely want to drive traffic to it and attract potential customers.
 That’s where search engine marketing comes in.

-For the uninitiated, search engine marketing (SEM) is the process of creating advertisements that are placed within search engine results pages.
-Also referred to as paid search advertising, the goal for utilizing SEM is to drive relevant traffic to your business’s website where those clicks hopefully convert into sales.
+Search engine marketing (SEM) is the process of creating advertisements that are placed within search engine results pages.
+Also known as paid search advertising, the goal for utilizing SEM is to drive relevant traffic to your business’s website where those clicks hopefully convert into sales.

-Enterprise businesses need a strong strategy to increase their product visibility in the search engine results pages while minimizing the costs of managing digital marketing at scale.
+Enterprise businesses need a strong strategy to increase their product visibility in the search engine results pages.
+This needs to coincide with minimizing the costs of managing digital marketing at scale.
 One company that understands the importance of strong SEM is Fluency.inc, a Burlington, Vt.-based b-to-b digital advertising-automation platform.
-Fluency automates critical but repetitive and time-consuming tasks associated with digital advertising management, allowing companies to launch multiple campaigns at once with access to insights to help drive ads and target customers.
+Fluency automates critical tasks associated with digital advertising management, allowing companies to launch multiple campaigns at once.

 Here, MacLeay, offers his best tips for optimizing your own SEM strategy and maximizing digital traffic.